dojo/docs/dojox/widget/AutoRotator.rst

 Programmatic example
 --------------------

-Example showing how the Rotator can create the pane DOM nodes for you.
+Example showing how the AutoRotator can create the pane DOM nodes for you.

 .. code-block :: html
  :linenos: